aetherinox/docker-base-alpine/README.md

 <br />

-To fix the permissions, `cd` into the folder where your alpine base image files are and run the command:
+To fix the permissions, `cd` into the folder where your Alpine base image files are and run the command:

 ```shell
 find ./ -name 'run' -print -exec sudo chmod +x {} \;